 Understanding customer journey pain points is a crucial part of leveraging better sales throughout and as a result of the B2B process.
-Journey mapping is a common principle used in conjunction with B2B and applying an understanding of your average customer’s pain points in this context is one of the best ways to get the most out of the sales process.
+Journey mapping is a common principle used in conjunction with B2B and applying an understanding of the pain points your B2B buyers may experience in this context is one of the best ways to get the most out of the sales process.

 Whether you’re a small business owner or you work in marketing, ensure that you employ a thorough understanding of your customers’ pain points when you utilize journey mapping.
 If you aren’t sure how to do so, then read on.
 This article goes into depth on the importance of pain points in the B2B journey and how you can identify them if you aren’t already aware of them.

 What Are The Pain Points of B2B Buyers?

 Journey mapping is a common practice in customer experience management and growth strategy for B2B vendors.
 Ideally, journey mapping should be utilized by all vendors as part of their growth strategy, but it’s of particular importance for B2B vendors and businesses.
 B2B growth and best practice are different from selling to the general public, so it’s appropriate to employ different strategies.

 The customer journey in B2B maps out the process of a transaction from beginning to end.
 It’s often helpful to understand the customer journey because the sales process in B2B is far more complex than when one is selling to the general public.
 B2B vendors have far more at stake and are more likely to be far more selective in who they work with and why.

 In a B2B context, pain points can be experienced by the buyer in a number of ways.
 It’s important to understand common buyer pain points throughout the B2B journey in order to improve the customer experience.
 This knowledge can help you to improve your own experience as a B2B buyer by knowing what to avoid, and it can also help vendors enhance the experience of their customers in future transactions.